kzar/davemail/README.md

 - Avoid messages from being untagged when I happen to tag them just before the presync script runs.
+- Fix thread ordering (for webmail) when I send emails from Emacs when in a different timezone.
 - Figure out why forwarded messages sometimes get mangled.
 - Ditch webmail / mobile email completely?!
 - [Set up imapnotify to trigger mbsync, rather than polling.][10]